 Solving Yard Drainage Problems: How to Fix Standing Water in Michigan Landscapes

-Rohto Lawns • December 13, 2025
+Rohto Landscaping • December 13, 2025

 If your lawn turns into a swamp after every rainfall, you’re not alone — especially here in Michigan.
 Homeowners across Metro Detroit deal with soggy yards, flooded flower beds, and water pooling near their foundations, all thanks to dense clay soils and flat terrain.
 Left unchecked, standing water can kill grass, damage plant roots, and even seep into basements.
 This guide breaks down why drainage issues happen, what you can do to fix them, and when it’s time to call in a professional.
 Whether you’re looking for simple DIY fixes like trench drains, or exploring long-term solutions like regrading or hardscaping, we’ll help you reclaim a dry, healthy yard.